Skip to main content

 With the digital revolution and the rise of computers, researchers from all over the world developed digital versions of the pen-and-paper SCORAD.

-The main advantage of these systems is that they automatically perform the calculation of the formula A/5 + 7B/2 + C, and that’s why people call them Digital calculators.
-However, digital calculators have the same limitations as their pen-and-paper precursors: they are still very subjective and require a lot of time, as well as knowledge, to properly use the tool.
+The main advantage of these systems is that they automatically perform the calculation of the formula A/5 + 7B/2 + C, and that's why people call them digital calculators.
+However, digital calculators have the same limitations as their pen-and-paper precursors: they are still very subjective and require a lot of time, as well as knowledge, to properly use them.

 The next generation: automatic scoring